stevemats/TicTacToe/README.md

 ## Credits

 This Tic-Tac-Toe game was created by [Steve Matindi](https://github.com/stevemats/TicTacToe).
-Feel free to contribute to it by submitting bug fixes, enhancements, or new features via pull requests[(PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+Feel free to contribute to it by submitting bug fixes, enhancements, or new features via pull requests[(PR)](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) :star:.